 There's no sweeter escape from busy city life than a beachy Hamptons hideaway that doubles as the perfect getaway for a relaxing retreat from the city or an intimate destination for entertaining friends and family.
-That's what interior design writer Will Taylor of Bright.Bazaar and his husband Toby Willis found with their 1940s Cape Cod–style cottage in Southhampton.
-The 1600-square-foot Hamptons retreat is a four-bedroom, two-bathroom house the couple converted into a more luxurious two-bedroom, two-bathroom home.
+That's exactly what interior design writer Will Taylor of Bright.Bazaar and his husband Toby Willis found with their 1940s small Cape Cod style cottage in Southhampton.
+The 1600 square feet Hamptons retreat is a four-bedroom, two-bathroom house the couple converted into a more luxurious two-bedroom, two-bathroom home.

 Head below to step inside Will Taylor's sophisticated, light-drenched Hamptons home.

 Taylor describes his style as laid-back coastal meets English heritage with a hint of Scandinavian.
 "I've always been eclectic with my design style," he admits.
 "It's where the 'Bazaar' in my blog name, Bright.Bazaar, came from."

 "The house was completely renovated and nearly every room went back to the studs," says Taylor.
 "Several walls and doors have been moved, and dropped beams were raised to create streamlined open spaces."

 "Downstairs we decided to go with a classic blue and white palette—it's a beach cottage after all—plus blue has long been my favorite color," admits Taylor.
 "I love that it's so versatile and you can keep layering different shades of blue on blue and it still feels fresh."